 If you’re wondering, “Can I get a DUI on a kayak in California since it’s a vessel?” the answer is a resounding yes.
 You can get a BUI (boating under the influence) for being impaired or having a blood alcohol level of 0.08 percent or more.

 Finally, kayaking along the Californian coast means you might encounter otters, sea lions, whales, dolphins and other marine mammals.
-As you’re in a vessel, you’re required to keep your distance—about 100 m is recommended.
+As you’re in a vessel, you’re required to keep your distance—about 100 meters is recommended.

 Do great white sharks attack kayaks in California?